Digimon Masters

-Digimon Masters (Korean: 디지몬 마스터즈), also known as Digimon Masters Online, is a free-to-play massively multiplayer online role-playing game (MMORPG) with microtransactions.
-The game is based on the Digimon media franchise, specifically the universe and characters of the fifth anime series, Digimon Data Squad (though many aspects of Digimon Adventure, Digimon Adventure 02, Digimon Tamers, Digimon Frontier, and Digimon Fusion are incorporated).
+Digimon Masters (Korean: 디지몬 마스터즈) also known as Digimon Masters Online is a free-to-play, massive multiplayer online role-playing game (MMORPG) with microtransactions.
+The game is based on the Digimon media franchise, specifically the universe and characters of the fifth anime series; Digimon Data Squad (though many aspects of Digimon Adventure, Digimon Adventure 02, Digimon Tamers, Digimon Frontier, and Digimon Fusion are incorporated).
 The game was first released in South Korea on October 30, 2009.
 An English version was scheduled to be released in December 2010 by WeMade Entertainment (the company responsible for the English Version of Digimon Battle), but it was delayed to 2011.
-It was announced in July 2011 that Joymax, a subsidiary of WeMade Entertainment, would publish the English version of the game.
+It was announced in July 2011 that Joymax, a subsidiary of WeMade Entertainment would publish the English version of the game.
 On August 30, 2011, Joymax held a pre-CBT for players, which ended on September 6, 2011.
-After the conclusion of the pre-CBT, Joymax announced on September 22, 2011, that the OBT will be held on September 27.
+After the conclusion of the pre-CBT, Joymax announced on September 22, 2011 that the OBT will be held on September 27.
 The OBT for Digimon Masters concluded on October 11, 2011, with the game going into commercial service globally on October 20, 2011, except for some countries, including Japan and Indonesia.

 In June 2022, a remaster of the game was announced, with the game engine changing to Unity and a target release date of the second half of 2023.

 Background

 Digital World

-In the Digimon franchise, the Digital World is a virtual space built from Earth's communication networks, inhabited by creatures known as Digimon.
-Digimon are life-like organisms with independent intelligence that grow in a similar way to organisms on Earth.
-Digimon can become stronger and more resilient by undertaking an evolution.
+In the Digimon franchise, the Digital World is a virtual space built from Earth's communication networks, inhabited by creatures called Digimon.
+Digimon are life-like organisms with independent intelligence that grow similarly to organisms on Earth.
+They can become stronger and more resilient by undertaking an evolution.
 The Digital World is a parallel universe to the Real World where humans live.
-The Digital World exists inside a host computer called King Drasil, which is under control of an Artificial Intelligence.
-As the Digital World grows more powerful, Digimon are able to transport into the real world.
+It exists inside a host computer called King Drasil, which Artificial Intelligence controls.
+Digimon can be transported into the real world as the Digital World grows more powerful.

 Growth and evolution

-In the series, all Digimon are born from Digi-Eggs, and evolve and grow through a process called Digivolution.
-A Digimon grows by hunting other Digimon and loading (absorbing) data from them.
-They prepare to digivolve into the next digivolution type when they reach a certain level.
-Some Digimon establish friendly relations with humans as their Partners and can digivolve through "mortal power".
+In the series, all Digimon are born from Digi-Eggs and evolve and grow through Digivolution.
+A Digimon grows by hunting other Digimon and absorbing data from them.
+The Digimon prepare to devolve into the next evolution type when they reach a certain level.
+Some Digimon establish friendly relations with humans as their Partners and can digivolve through "mortal power."
 The human is called a Tamer and the Digimon a Partner Digimon.